 This recipe for a low country boil is a simple one.
-It is recommended to use about 1/2 cup of Old Bay Seasoning or Zatarain's Crab Boil for every 5 to 6 quarts of water.
+It is recommended to use about 1/2 cup of Old Bay seasoning or Zatarain's Crab Boil for every 5 to 6 quarts of water.

-- red potatoes
+- 5 pounds red potatoes

-- corn on the cob
+- 8 ears of corn on the cob

-- Polish sausage or similar smoked sausage
+- 3 pounds Polish sausage or similar smoked sausage